 Figure 35-5 (Channel access of two MLDs operating as STR over a pair of links) shows an example of an AP MLD and a non-AP MLD that are operating as STR over a pair of links and that are contenting for access to the WM and subsequent frame exchanges between two MLDs on those links.
 After the AP MLD has set up link 1 and link 2 with the non-AP MLD, then AP 2 may receive data frames from STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on link 1.

+If an STA is affiliated to an MLD capable of simultaneous transmit and receive (STR) over a pair of links and that is operating on a link in that pair of links, then the STA shall be capable of receiving a PPDU regardless of any activity occurring on the other link within that pair of links.
+[4][5]

+An AP MLD that is not a soft-AP MLD shall be capable of simultaneous transmit and receive (STR) over all pairs of links.
+[5]

+If an AP MLD that is not a soft-AP MLD has at least two affiliated APs, then it shall be capable of having at least two affiliated APs simultaneously transmit PPDUs to the same non-AP MLD that overlap in time.
+[4]

+A non-AP MLD that is capable of simultaneous transmit and receive (STR) on a pair of links shall be capable of having the two affiliated STAs operating on the two links of the pair of links simultaneously transmit PPDUs to the same MLD that overlap in time.
+[5]

 TGbe editor: Add the following subclause 35.3.14 (Multi-link single radio operation) after 35.3.13 Multi-link Channel Access subclause as follows [2][3]:

+35.3.14 Multi-link single radio operation

+A single radio non-AP MLD is defined in 3.2 (Definitions specific to IEEE 802.11).
+An AP MLD shall support operation with a single radio non-AP MLD (e.g. multi-link setup on multiple links, default mapping, dynamic link transitions, power management, multi-link block ack, ...) by following the rules defined in 35.3 (Multi-link operation)